Kright/ScalaGameMath/README.md

 * **swizzle**: swizzle operators for vectors
 * **solvers**: helper for solving differential equations with Euler or Runge-Kutta methods
 * **symbolic**: simple implementation for AST like `(1.0 + ("y" * "x"))`
+* **ga**: experimental support for projective geometric algebra (PGA).

 Vectors treated as columns.
-For quaternions and matrices multiplication order is math-like, for example:
+For quaternions and matrices, multiplication order is math-like, for example:
 ```scala
 (matrixA * matrixB) * vec === matrixA * (matrixB * vec)
 (quaternionA * quaternionB) * vec === quaternionA * (quaternionB * vec)